travhoog/SpockEx/README.md

 SpockEx
 =======

-This software is an experiment in moneyless economics.
+This software is an experiment.
+It's purpose will be made clear later.